dlal-group/simtext/README.md

  -h, --help                    show help message
- -i INPUT, --input INPUT       input file name. add path if file is not in working directory -o OUTPUT, --output OUTPUT    output file name. [default "T3_output"] -n NUMBER, --number NUMBER    number of most frequent words that should be extracted [default "50"] -r, --remove_num              remove any numbers in text -l, --lower_case              by default all characters are translated to lower case. otherwise use -l -w, --remove_stopwords        by default a set of english stopwords (e.g., 'the' or 'not') are removed. otherwise use -w
+ -i INPUT, --input INPUT       input file name. add path if file is not in working directory -o OUTPUT, --output OUTPUT    output file name. [default "T3_output"] -n NUMBER, --number NUMBER    number of most frequent words that should be extracted per row [default "50"] -r, --remove_num              remove any numbers in text -l, --lower_case              by default all characters are translated to lower case. otherwise use -l -w, --remove_stopwords        by default a set of english stopwords (e.g., 'the' or 'not') are removed. otherwise use -w